mikejbanta/RallyAppLegal/Terms_of_Service.md

 ## 15. Indemnification

-You agree to indemnify, defend, and hold harmless [Your Company Name], its officers, directors, employees, and agents from any claims, liabilities, damages, losses, costs, or expenses (including legal fees) arising from:
+You agree to indemnify, defend, and hold harmless Rally App, its officers, directors, employees, and agents from any claims, liabilities, damages, losses, costs, or expenses (including legal fees) arising from:

 - Your use of Rally
 - Your User Content